 Depending on the circumstances, you may be entitled to compensation, replacement goods, or other forms of redress.
 Whichever it is, we can help you negotiate, mediate or take legal action to secure it.

 What if a business is pursuing you?

 On the other hand, a business might be pushing you for payment for goods or services, and right now you can’t meet that obligation – or you feel you’re not liable for that payment.
 We know this can be distressing, so we handle such matters sensitively to give you time to pay, or we can represent you in any court proceedings.

 Sound legal advice based on experience

-Chambers describes us as a ‘dominant force’ in the marketplace, and we feature in The Lawyer magazine’s prestigious Top 200 rankings.
+Chambers (2024) describes us as “very knowledgeable and provides an excellent standard of service”, and we feature in The Lawyer magazine’s prestigious Top 200 rankings.
 Our strengths and expertise mean we are well qualified to help you face, and successfully deal with, legal disputes of every nature.

 Our experience includes:

 a claim for misrepresentation and breach of contract relating to the purchase of defective second-hand vehicle

 defending a claim brought against a client for non-payment of invoices in relation to building works